ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 {{< admonition danger >}}
-**🔥DANGER:** The `-r` flag seen in the above commands stands for "recursive", and it allows a command to be recursively executed through all levels of a directory structure.
+**🔥 DANGER:** The `-r` flag seen in the above commands stands for "recursive", and it allows a command to be recursively executed through all levels of a directory structure.
 This is essential when operating commands on directories (folders) that contain multiple levels of nested folders.

 For example, when copying a folder with the `cp` command, you will need to use `cp -r target_folder destination_folder` to ensure all nested folders within the target folder are copied.